JVerwolf/byzantine_generals/README.md

 > problem is to find an algorithm to ensure that the loyal
 > generals will reach agreement.”

-It is imperative that the loyal generals work as a together as a unit, or else they run the risk of being routed by the enemy.
+As such, it is imperative that the loyal generals work as a together as a unit, else they run the risk of being routed by the enemy.

-In his paper, Lamport goes on to describe an algorithm that uses oral messages.
-He shows that, when using oral messages, this problem is solvable if-and-only-if more than two thirds of the generals are loyal.

 ### Algorithm

+In his paper, Lamport describes an algorithm that uses oral messages.
+He shows that when using oral messages, this problem is solvable if-and-only-if more than two thirds of the generals are loyal.

-Lamport’s algorithm is as follows.
-Note that the parameter “m” is the degree of recursion.
+Lamport’s algorithm is as follows _(Note that the parameter “m” is the degree of recursion)_:

 **Algorithm OM(0)** (Base Case)
 1. The commander sends his value to every lieutenant.